hongyuanlei/aws-architecture/1-VPC-1.md

 <img src="./images/aws-global-infra-region-and-az.png" width="620"/>

 Multiple AZs within a region allows you to create highly available and resilient applications and services.
-By architecting your solutions to utilize resources across more than one AZ ensures that minimal or no impact will occur to your infrastructure should an AZ experience a failure, which does happen).
+By architecting your solutions to utilize resources across more than one AZ ensures that minimal or no impact will occur to your infrastructure should an AZ experience a failure, which does happen.

 Anyone can deploy resources in the cloud, but architecting them in a way that ensures your infrastructure remains stable, available, and resilient when faced with a disaster is a different matter.
 Making use of at least two AZs in a region helps you maintain high availability of your infrastructure and its always a recommended best practice.